-“They had been burying the bodies of military men, and a few women, as they came off the battlefield, as quickly as possible,” explained retired Marine Corps Master Sergeant William Ponder, president of Veterans of Foreign Wars post 12039, out of Victorville, California.
+“They had been burying the bodies of military men, and a few women, as they came off the battlefield, as quickly as possible,” explained retired Marine Corps Master Sgt.
+William Ponder, president of Veterans of Foreign Wars post 12039, out of Victorville, California.
 “They were dying so fast, and they began burying them in a place called Flanders Hill.
 They called it ‘planting the bodies.’
 They were buried with simple little crosses.”

 Then in the warm early spring of 1915, the bright red poppies began peeking through the battle-scarred land: Papaver rhoeas, known variously as the Flanders poppy, corn poppy, red poppy and corn rose.

 These poppies grow throughout the United States, Asia, Africa and Europe and is native to the Mediterranean region.
 Its seeds need light to grow, so when they’re buried in the earth, they can lay dormant for 80 years or even longer by some accounts, without blooming.
 Once soil is disturbed and the seeds come to light, poppies nobody knew existed can then bloom.

 Lt.
 Col. John McCrae, a noted Canadian physician before the war, served with Canada’s First Brigade Artillery as a surgeon at a field hospital in Belgium.
 He worked within sight of poppies blooming across old battlefields and fresh graves.
 McCrae tended to the wounded and got a firsthand look at the carnage of that clash, in which the Germans unleashed lethal chlorine gas for the first time in the war adding greatly to the number of deaths, to include a friend of McCrae’s, Lt.
 Alexis Helmer.